InitiatDev/initiat-cli/docs/COMMANDS.md

 ### `initiat device approve [--all] [--id ID]`

-Approve device access to workspaces.
+Approve device access to projects.

 **Options:**
 - `--all`: Approve all pending devices